stats/FormDialog/README.md

 1. Clone the Repository
 2. From the command line run: *npm install && bower install*
 3. Open index.html in your browser of choice

+Building
+-

+From the command line run: *grunt*

+Testing
+-

+From the command line run: *grunt jasmine*